Brandy Smith

 About Brandy

-As Senior Associate Director of Student Employment & Operations, Brandy manages the day-to-day operations of the Fleishman Career Center and leads multiple functional areas including data & assessment, student employment, employer/alumni engagement, marketing & communications, technology/systems, events, office operations, and the budget.
+As Senior Associate Director of Outcomes, Operations, & Employer Engagement Brandy manages the day-to-day operations of the Fleishman Career Center and leads multiple functional areas including data & assessment, employer/alumni engagement, marketing & communications, technology/systems, events, office operations, and the budget.
 Brandy is motivated by solving problems and creating accessible pathways for students, with the ultimate goal of student success and retention.

 What is your favorite thing about working at Binghamton University?